 IWLC hosts conferences in five regions (Siouxland, Quad Cities, Corridor, Central Iowa, Dubuque) after adding the Quad Cities to it’s roster of annual conferences offerings.
+The conference theme was Iowa Women & Men Lead Change: Better Together.
 Speakers across the sold-out conferences included Geena Davis, Ginger Zee, Stedman Graham, Cy Wakeman, Jeannette Walls, Jeffery Tobias Halter and many more.
 The men’s track and student track were continued to be offered in all regions.

 EPIC Corporate Challenge participants grew to 86 with a record number of companies participating in the annual survey.
 Women Connect groups continued to grow in the Siouxland, Central Iowa and Corridor regions.

 IWLC was named the steward of the Iowa Women of Achievement Bridge in downtown Des Moines and committed to bringing back the annual Women of Achievement Awards.
 IWLC also announced the launch of the new Ascent Leadership Program, aimed at advancing mid-level, high potential women leaders through a 12-month virtual classroom training that begins in Jan.
 2019.